Basic Filing Techniques

 All files are designed to cut on the forward or push stroke.
 An efficient file stroke is smooth, steady, and even, using the full length of the file.
 The backward or pull stroke does not cut; it only repositions the file to start the next cutting stroke.
 Many jewelers develop the habit of lifting the file from the metal surface for the return stroke.
 Others leave the file in contact but allow it to lightly slide back.
 Either method is fine, however when working in areas of critical fit or precise edges, lift the file on the return stroke and take careful, deliberate cutting strokes.
 This permits constant visual inspection.

 Hold the file handle firmly with your index finger extended on top of the file.
 This permits you to apply the needed pressure during the cutting stroke.
 Line up your hand and wrist in a straight line from the file tip to your elbow.
 As you file, do not bend your wrist.
 Only your elbow and shoulder should move during filing, not your hand or wrist.
 Whenever exerting forward pressure on the hand, keep the wrist straight as possible.
-Putting pressure on the wrist in a bent position over time will develop corporal tunnel syndrome.
+Over time, putting pressure on a bent wrist may cause discomfort or injury.

 Files come in many widths, lengths, shapes, and cuts.
 Cuts range from the finest #8, to the coarsest #00.
 (This numbering sequence is the opposite of saw blades) Hand files and Needle files are the two types most commonly used in jewelry work.
 Hand files are used for general filing.
 The most useful cut is a #4 with a #2 cut used for heavy coarse filing.